1993 | Block Island | Fort Lauderdale, FL |$ 109,900

 Sapphire is a beautiful and classic Bill Tripp, Jr. design that was built my Migrator Yachts.
 Many extras and recent improvements separate her from the competition.
 She has a custom teak deck, updated interior and upgraded systems.
 Her comfortable cruising design and centerboard draft has allowed her to sail the US East Coast and race to Bermuda.

 Sapphire has been a New England based boat since new.
-The current owners enjoyed sailing around New England and have just completed a US East Coast cruise with the boat currently enroute to Ft Lauderdale.
+The current owners enjoyed sailing around New England and have just completed a US East Coast cruise.
 Easy to show please call for instructions.

 A beautiful, comfortable classic design with a light ash interior.
 A great couples cruising boat with room for a crew.
 Forward a beautiful V berth cabin with good storage outboard port, starboard and forward along with hanging locker two additional lockers and a drawer.
 There is a separate access to the head from the forward cabin.
 Next aft to port is the large head with shower and lots of storage.